Agrawal-Lalit/GitPractice/README.md

-#This is a readme file in development branch
+#This is a readme file in master branch and upto here master branch should be 1 commit ahead of development branch
-``development branch is created to understanding push,pull and merge from terminal after tracking locally``

-#Adding this line from local terminal